DCtheTall/tallstack/README.md

 evaluation.
 Right now the performance seems to degrade as your recursion tree gets wider (i.e. each call has many recursive calls).
 I have done some work to speed it up but it is not quite as fast as it can get to native, but I am sure there is more that can be done and PRs are welcome.

+### 3. No free lunch:

+This library does not guarantee you can have infinite recursion trees.
+The stack in this library is bound by the memory of the heap of the JavaScript interpreter.

+This library does have its version of tail-call optimization since a stack frame is popped from the stack in order to be evaluated.
+But, since JavaScript is single-threaded any infinite recursion loop will entirely block execution, so please code carefully.

 ## License